article background

 Fact Checked Fact Checked

-You’ve probably seen the term ‘unlocked phone’ before, especially if you’re looking to switch phone plans – but what does that mean?
+You’ve probably seen the term ‘unlocked phone’ before, especially if you’re looking to switch phone plans — but what does it mean?
 And if you do have a locked phone, are there ways to unlock it?
+While locking phones to a particular telco is not as common a practice as it used to be, this doesn’t mean every phone is guaranteed to be unlocked.

 The following table shows a selection of sponsored SIM Only plans on Canstar Blue’s database with links to referral partners.